Psychtoolbox-3/psychtoolbox-3.github.com/docs/VRInputStuffTest.md

 reference space, which provided a more natural coordinate system and also
 visualization of the "play area".
 The driver default is 2 for local, as
 that is always supported.

+The optional parameter 'withGazeTracking', if provided and non-zero, will
+enable some basic tests of eye gaze tracking with VR HMD's which support
+eye tracking.
+Please note that this functionality is not available in
+official Psychtoolbox releases yet, at least not as of v3.0.19.1, and the
+api used in this demo is highly experimental and subject to backwards
+incompatible changes!

 After a keypress (or Enter/Back button press on the controller),
 visualizes tracked hand position and orientation of hand controllers and